vetux/xng/BUILDING.md

 # Notes

+## Debian 12 / GCC 12
+When SPIRV-Cross is compiled using GCC 12 and linked into an executable / library built using GCC 12 then there is a segfault when compiling shaders.
+Therefore it is currently required to build the engine and SPIRV-Cross using GCC 10.

+In a unix build [CMakeLists.txt](CMakeLists.txt) automatically overrides the compiler used by cmake to gcc-10/g++-10.

+The used compiler can be overriden in the <code>user-config.cmake</code> file.

 ## Box2D

 The box2d physics driver requires version 2.4.1 of box2d.
 Make sure to not have conflicting versions of the library on